egonelbre/egonelbre.com/content/draft/basics-of-usability.md

 These create a subtask that we need to orient ourselves.

 [**What research is there suggesting modal dialogs are disruptive?**
-_Generally speaking, disruptions and distractions negatively affect human performance, a common finding in cognitive…_ux.stackexchange.com](https://ux.stackexchange.com/questions/12637/what-research-is-there-suggesting-modal-dialogs-are-disruptive/15056 "https://ux.stackexchange.com/questions/12637/what-research-is-there-suggesting-modal-dialogs-are-disruptive/15056")[](https://ux.stackexchange.com/questions/12637/what-research-is-there-suggesting-modal-dialogs-are-disruptive/15056)
+_Generally speaking, disruptions and distractions negatively affect human performance, a common finding in cognitive ..._ux.stackexchange.com](https://ux.stackexchange.com/questions/12637/what-research-is-there-suggesting-modal-dialogs-are-disruptive/15056 "https://ux.stackexchange.com/questions/12637/what-research-is-there-suggesting-modal-dialogs-are-disruptive/15056")[](https://ux.stackexchange.com/questions/12637/what-research-is-there-suggesting-modal-dialogs-are-disruptive/15056)

 [**Modal & Nonmodal Dialogs: When (& When Not) to Use Them**
-_To better understand the difference between modal and nonmodal dialogs, let's look at what the terms "dialog" and…_www.nngroup.com](https://www.nngroup.com/articles/modal-nonmodal-dialog/ "https://www.nngroup.com/articles/modal-nonmodal-dialog/")[](https://www.nngroup.com/articles/modal-nonmodal-dialog/)
+_To better understand the difference between modal and nonmodal dialogs, let's look at what the terms "dialog" and ..._www.nngroup.com](https://www.nngroup.com/articles/modal-nonmodal-dialog/ "https://www.nngroup.com/articles/modal-nonmodal-dialog/")[](https://www.nngroup.com/articles/modal-nonmodal-dialog/)

 Measurable effects: